- Become a blogger

 Scalable vs. non-scalable

-Another critical aspect of starting a solo business is about the scalability of that idea.
+Another critical aspect of starting a solo business is the scalability of that idea.
 Some enterprises are scalable by nature.

 On the one hand, though, scalability might be riskier as a few people make money with scalable products, while most people don’t make a dime.

 Thus, mixing both models can be a winning strategy in the short-medium term.
 In short, you might want to start by offering a non-scalable service.

 Then, build up a scalable product.
 Let’s say, for instance, that you’ve been coaching bloggers for years on how to build and grow a successful website.

 At that stage, you have all the experience to package it in ebooks and online courses to sell to a broader audience.